 As a homeowner, you expect to be able to control almost every aspect of your home.
 However, air contaminants like dust, pollen, and more can be a problem for any home.
 You might think air purifiers can clean out anything nasty in your home’s air.
 However, not all air purifiers are created equal.
+We find the best results come from using one or more of the 4 common air purifier types on the market today.
 Air purifiers use a wide variety of technologies to clean certain things out of the air.
 Therefore, it’s important to learn what air purifier types are best for your home.

-Here are four of the most common air purifier types you can expect to see:
+Here are 4 common air purifier types you can expect to see:

 HEPA (High Efficiency Particulate Air) filters are an old yet reliable technology for filtering particles.
 Originating in the 1850’s, this technology first was used by coal miners to protect against toxic dust.
 However, it doesn’t protect against radiation, odors, gases, or chemicals.
 In order to be considered a ‘true’ HEPA filter, one must be able to catch 99.97% of all particles larger or equal to 0.3 microns when tested in a lab setting.
 However, one should keep in mind that this percentage is generally less when used in real-world settings.
 In addition, buyers should know that there’s little, if any, industry regulation on terms like “HEPA-type.”
 In fact, any product can call itself a HEPA filter if it has the HEPA paper as part of its design, whether or not it meets the testing requirements.
 Optimally, you’ll want to find one that has little to no system leakage.